 Compatibility with Other Equipment

 Your heater should be compatible with other accessories of betta’s tank, such as filter, light, and decorations.
-Sometimes, a high-luminous light with the combination of a high-power heater can overheat your tank.
+Sometimes, a high-luminous aquarium light with the combination of a high-power heater can overheat your tank.
 In such cases, you should consider the contribution of light in increasing the temperature and use the heater accordingly.

 The heater should also not interfere with the functions of the tank or other equipment or cause an imbalance in water circulation.